liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/10-web-services/01-creating-remote-services.markdown

     Save the file and refresh the service module's Gradle project.

-3. In the *Gradle Tasks* window on the right-hand side of @ide@, expand the service module's *build* folder.
+3. In the *Gradle Tasks* window on the right-hand side of Liferay @ide@, expand the service module's *build* folder.
 Build the WSDD by double-clicking *buildWSDD*.
 If `buildWSDD` is missing, shut down your server and then restart Liferay IDE.
 The `buildWSDD` command appears as described.